Welcome to Service Dog Laws North Carolina

 Service dog vests, ID tags, or a specific harness are not required by the ADA.

-Businesses and entities may not ask someone with a service dog for documentation such as a certification, evidence of training, service dog license, identification card, or registration of any kind to prove their animal is a legitimate service animal.
+Businesses and entities may not ask someone with a service dog for documentation such as certification, evidence of training, service dog license, identification card, or registration of any kind to prove their animal is a legitimate service animal.
+Check out our blog Which Service Dog Registry is Legitimate? to learn more about registrations, certifications, and why they are not required.

 If you like – and this is voluntary – you can register your service animal with the N.C.
 Department of Health and Human Services, by filling out the registration form here.
 For more information, you can contact the N.C.
 Division of Vocational Rehabilitation Services: (919) 733-0390.